Red Hook tour

 Warehouses and other industrial building served a declining shipping industry.
 Red Hook's isolation--no subway goes there; a bus ride or long walk is needed--delayed new investment.

-Its rugged feel and mixed-use character finally made Red Hook something of a destination, as well as an entry in the "next neighborhood" discussion.
+Its rugged feel and mixed-use character finally made Red Hook something of a destination, as well as a perpetual entry in the "next neighborhood" discussion.

 The main drag, Van Brunt Street, has become home to numerous "new Brooklyn" businesses, including restaurants and galleries.
 An "old Brooklyn" business like Sunny's Bar became an icon, and even the subject of a book.

-But Superstorm Sandy hit the neighborhood, especially the Red Hook Houses, prompting ongoing discussions about how to best recover, and the environmentally just way to rebuild.
+But Superstorm Sandy hit the neighborhood, especially the Red Hook Houses, the 1930s housing project that contains the majority of the neighborhood's population, prompting ongoing discussions about how to best recover, and the environmentally just way to rebuild.

 The neighborhood has gained renown from the "Red Hook vendors," Latin American food purveyors who initially served soccer players, and now have become a "foodie" destination.